explosion/spacy-course/README.md

 JSON), which will be copied over into the Python environment.

 You can specify the binder settings like repo, branch and kernel type in the `"juniper"` section of the `meta.json`.
-Also see my [`juniper`](https://github.com/ines/juniper) repo for more details on the implementation.

 I'd recommend running the very first build via the interface on the [Binder website](https://mybinder.org), as this gives you a detailed build log and feedback on whether everything worked as expected.
 Enter your repository URL, click "launch" and wait for it to install the dependencies and build the image.

 ![Binder](https://user-images.githubusercontent.com/13643239/39412757-a518d416-4c21-11e8-9dad-8b4cc14737bc.png)